Skip to content

 A City Unlike Any Other: Kuala Lumpur, Malaysia

-This is a city that can stir up a mix of feelings simultaneously.
-Charming and prestigious, Kuala Lumpur combines all aspects that make it an idyllic place to spend your vacation.
-This lively city offers upscale shopping centres, outstanding boutique hotels, a great (growing) world-class cultural and economic hub, and a selection of the best beaches across the world.
+This city can stir up a mix of feelings simultaneously.
+Charming and prestigious, Kuala Lumpur combines all the aspects that make it an idyllic place to spend your vacation.
+This lively city offers upscale shopping centres, outstanding boutique hotels, a great (growing) world-class cultural and economic hub, and a selection of the best beaches worldwide.

-Located in the state of Selangor, Malaysia’s capital city has a diverse collection of historical sites that are worth seeing.
+It is located in Selangor, Malaysia’s capital city, and has a diverse collection of historical sites worth visiting.

 Most significantly, it is still a relatively undiscovered tourist spot, with many visitors passing it by on their way to another destination while preparing for their holiday.
-Not because it is not worthwhile, but rather because it is still in the process of establishing itself as a tourist hotspot.
+This is not because it is not worthwhile but rather because it is still in the process of establishing itself as a tourist hotspot.

 25 Best Things to Do in Malaysia-Your Full Guide